EvanHolder/Pneumonia-Classifier/README.md

 ## Data Understanding

 In this section are all import statements.
 I'll also looked at the layout of the dataset.
-The dataset was already split into training/tuning/hold-out sets but disproportionately balanced (89-11-.3%).
-I moved images between sets to balance the datasets at 70-15-15% (train-tune-holdout).
-Additionally I looked at the class balance in each set (training - 81% pneumonia/19% normal, tuning 59% pneumonia/ 41% normal, holdout- 50/50).
+The dataset was already split into training/validation/hold-out sets but disproportionately balanced (89-11-.3%).
+I moved images between sets to balance the datasets at 70-15-15% (train-validation-test).
+Additionally I looked at the class balance in each set (training - 81% pneumonia/19% normal, validation 59% pneumonia/ 41% normal, testing- 50/50).

 Next I displayed an image and it's size.
 Our image data are all in grayscale and at a high resolution.
 These are important notes to make as it will affect the setup of our CNN.